Contract Structure and Risk Aversion in Longevity Risk Transfers: Model Setting

 \subsection{Surplus Dynamics}

 We commence by setting the groundwork for a contract arrangement concerning an indemnity longevity swap, involving two participating parties: the seller and the buyer.
 We assume, for ease of understanding, that the buyer possesses a life annuity portfolio consisting of a single cohort of policyholders aged $x$ at time $0$.
-This is mathematically parallel to a defined-benefit pension scheme, characterised by a sequence of lifetime unitary payments made annually to the policyholders.
+The buyer makes annual unitary payments to the policyholders.
 It is also assumed that these policyholders are homogeneous, sharing identical future survival probabilities.
-The buyer's primary concern is longevity risk stemming from policyholders outliving expected lifespans.
-The objective is to either eliminate or reduce this risk through indemnity longevity swaps\footnote{ According to Artemis, longevity swaps and longevity risk reinsurance represent the most common form of longevity risk transfer in the current market.
-In terms of cash flow structure, longevity swaps are cash-settled (discussed later), whereas longevity reinsurance typically require an upfront premium payment.
+The buyer's objective is to either eliminate or reduce this risk through longevity swaps\footnote{ According to Artemis, longevity swaps and longevity risk reinsurance represent the most common form of longevity risk transfer in the current market.
+In terms of cash flow structure, longevity swaps have zero net cost at issuance (discussed later in this section), whereas longevity reinsurance typically require an upfront premium payment.
 The inclusion of longevity reinsurance within our analysis can be achieved straightforwardly.
 Source: \url{https://www.artemis.bm/library/what-is-longevity-risk-transfer/} .}.

 Throughout this paper, we concentrate exclusively on longevity risk, setting aside financial risk.
-The market for longevity risk is modeled within the probability space $\left( \Omega ,\mathcal{F}\right) $.
-Our analysis unfolds in a discrete-time framework, represented by the set of time points $ \boldsymbol{\tau }=\left\{ 0,1,...,T\right\} $ at the yearly frequency, $T$ being the maximal survival horizon of the policyholders.
-Within this time frame, we construct a finite and discrete-time filtration, $\mathbb{F}=\{{\mathcal{F}_{t}} \}_{t\in \boldsymbol{\tau }}$.
-Each $\sigma $-algebra $\mathcal{F}_{t}$ at time $t$, $t\in \boldsymbol{\tau }$, encompasses all information available up to and including that moment.
-We define all random variables and stochastic processes relevant to our study within this filtered probability space.
-Key notation used in our analysis include:
+We work within a filtered probability space $(\Omega,\mathcal{F},\mathbb{F},\mathbb{P})$ and a discrete-time framework with annual decision dates $\boldsymbol{\tau}=\{0,1,\ldots,T\}$, where $T$ denotes the maximum survival horizon of the policyholders.
+The filtration $\mathbb{F}=\{\mathcal{F}_t\}_{t\in\boldsymbol{\tau}}$ represents the information available up to and including time $t$.
+All random variables and stochastic processes relevant to our study are defined on this space and are $\mathbb{F}$-adapted.
+Key notation used in our analysis includes: \begin{itemize} \item $\mathbb{P}$: The {reference measure} for the expected count of policyholders alive during contract formulation. $\mathbb{P}$ is used for pricing the longevity swaps.